miklevin/MikeLev.in/_posts/2025-02-01-future-of-seo-llm.md

 messing around with AdWords is not a choice.
 It's a mandate.
 Thus, the innovator's dilemma.
 Thus, the boring and low-priority nature of AI overviews.

-#### The Pay-to-Play Reality
+### The Pay-to-Play Reality

+Ads will be served at the expense of all else.
+Don't be evil plays second fiddle to don't be dead.
+The customer is always right, and the customers are the advertisers paying Google.
+You are not a Google customer.
+You are raw material being converted into value for their customers in the value chain.
+Your attention is being mined as ore and packaged and sold as product to ***their real customers***.
+And that can't be done if your eyeballs and clicks aren't following the money.
+It's just plain survival.

+### The Magazine Industry Parallel

-Ads will be served, at the expense of all else.
-It's exactly what happened with advertisement supplemented magazines turning them into more ads than articles.
+This content-corruption is exactly what happened with advertisement supplemented magazines turning them into more ads than articles.
 Voices are drowned out by pay-to-play money.
+So, it's the ability for the little guy to do really well
+***purely through SEO*** that has died.
+Pick up any magazine on the store shelf that isn't $20 (cost offset by ads) and you'll see the pay-to-play reality that has long been in effect in the print-world where hard-nosed material costs can't be dodged.

+### The Online Shell Game

+Those hard costs can be hidden online through the shell-game for quite a bit longer than with print.
+But the transition still occurs.
+Everything gradually becomes Advertorials.
+AdWords which used to be clearly labeled and sectioned off in a right-hand margin got mixed directly in with the results.
+The pastel colors faded to pure white just like the rest of the "organic" or "natural" search results.
+Now you can hardly tell a paid ad from a genuine search result.

+### The Corporate Evolution

+Why?
+Google went public.
+Google grew big.
+Google has to answer to shareholders.
+Google fell prey to The Law of Organizational Entropy, which states that as organizations grow larger, they tend to become less efficient and more complex, requiring more resources to maintain their operations.
+If they remained small and lean and humble like they started out, they wouldn't need so much ad revenue today just for the beast to stay alive.
+But alas, that is not the way of public companies, Parkinson's law, the Peter Principle and the other powers of piddling out.

+### The Browser Battleground

-So, it's the ability for the little guy to do really well ***purely through SEO*** that has died.
-We're now in a pay-to-play world, so long as Google's death-grip over Chrome and Android remains firm, the Apple deal stays in place on Safari, and Microsoft can't get people to move to Edge through a war of upgrade attrition and switch-back fatigue.
+So long as Google's death-grip over Chrome and Android remains firm, the Apple deal stays in place on Safari, and Microsoft can't get people to move to Edge through a war of upgrade attrition and switch-back fatigue.

 ## The Path Forward